Spray Photoresist Coating Using Ultrasonic Spray Deposition

-Direct spray coating of photoresist onto MEMS wafers and other 3D microstructures has been performed for the past decade, with significant research regarding the advantages of spray deposition into deep well (high) topographies.
-Photoresist coating with ultrasonic spray is shown to have advantages over conventional spin coating in depositing a more uniform coating, particularly along the top section of side walls of trenches and v-grooves structures, where centrifugal spin makes it impossible to deposit a uniform film along the side wall without excessive photoresist being deposited on the bottom of the cavities.
+Direct spray photoresist coating onto MEMS wafers and other 3D microstructures has been performed for the past decade, with significant research regarding the advantages of spray deposition into deep well (high) topographies.
+Photoresist coating with ultrasonic spray is shown to have advantages over conventional spin coating in depositing a more uniform coating, particularly along the top section of side walls in high aspect ratio trenches and v-grooves structures, where centrifugal spin makes it impossible to deposit a uniform film along the side wall without excessive photoresist being deposited on the bottom of the cavities.

-Ultrasonic spray is a simple, economical and repeatable process for photoresist coating.
+Ultrasonic spray is a simple, economical and repeatable process for photoresist coatings in photolithography wafer processing.
 Sono-Tek ultrasonic coating systems enable fine control of flow rate, coating speed, and deposition amount using simple layering techniques.
 Low velocity spray shaping defines the atomized spray into precise, controllable patterns, avoiding overspray while producing very thin, uniform layers.
 Direct spray coating using ultrasonic technology is proven to be a reliable and effective method for depositing photoresist onto 3D microstructures, resulting in reduced device failure from overexposure of the metal to etchant.

 The benefits of ultrasonic nozzles in photoresist direct spray coating processes include: